Siegfried Knemeyer

-Siegfried Knemeyer (5 April 1909 – 11 April 1979) was a German aeronautical engineer, aviator and the Head of Technical Development at the Reich Ministry of Aviation of Nazi Germany during World War II.
+Siegfried Knemeyer (5 April 1909 – 11 April 1979) was a German-American aeronautical engineer, aviator and the Head of Technical Development at the Reich Ministry of Aviation of Nazi Germany during World War II.

 Early career

 Knemeyer attended the Technische Hochschule Berlin, from which he graduated in 1933 with a dual major of theoretical experimental physics and aeronautical engineering.
 He was affiliated with the Academic Flying Group.
 In 1935 Knemeyer was a flight instructor for the Reich Air Ministry, a civilian organisation at the disposal of the German military.

 By 1936 Knemeyer's invention of the Dreieckrechner hand-held flight computing device, similar to American Lt.
 Philip Dalton's contemporaneous E6B invention, was starting to become commonplace in both military Luftwaffe aviation and German civil pilots' use.

 He enlisted in the Luftwaffe after the outbreak of World War II, on 4 September 1939.